Frechmatz/java-sound-server/specification_v1_0_0.md

 # Session initialization

-After a connection has been established, a session initialization data block must be sent by the client to let the server know about the message format and message exchange protocol that will be used.
+After the socket connection has been established, the client must sent a session initialization data block to let the server know about the message format and message exchange protocol that will be used.

 The session initialization data block has the following format: